 On the way down to Zermatt we’ll run past mountain farms and chalets, stopping to enjoy a coffee at Restaurant Zum See with owners Max and Greti.

 Tonight, we’ll enjoy the great dinner fare at the Hotel Europe in Zermatt.

 It’s time to venture to the other side of the valley!
 We’ll start with a fast hike up to Hotel du Trift at 2,337 meters.
 Here, we can enjoy some of their famous iced tea and tasty snacks before we continue on our run along a rising traverse, with the Matterhorn looming ahead of us.

 We’ll run back down to Zermatt via the traditional farming village of Zmutt.

-Today we say goodbyes to Zermatt and the group, and take the train to Geneva, Zermatt, or wherever your travels take you next!
+Today we say goodbyes to Zermatt and the group, and take the train to Geneva, Zurich, or wherever your travels take you next!

 The closest airport is Geneva, Switzerland.
 Run the Alps will arrange for a shared shuttle from Geneva airport to Chamonix, France, a 90-minute journey.

 Plan your departure flight for late afternoon on the day your tour ends, at the earliest.
 The closest airports to Zermatt are Geneva and Zurich, both of which are a little over three hours away by train.
 If a morning flight is preferable, plan on a night at a hotel in your departure city.
 Please discuss options with us if you’re unsure about your departure plans.

 More options for this tour: